Tyson Fury: Relinquishing world titles

 Fury's mental health deteriorated after winning the world titles.
+On 3 October 2016, Fury announced his retirement from boxing for the second time, although he walked this back a few hours later.
 On 4 October 2016, in an interview with Rolling Stone, Fury said "I'm going through a lot of personal demons, trying to shake them off, this has got nothing to do with my fighting – what I'm going through right now is my personal life.
 I've not been in a gym for months.
 I've been going through depression.
 I just don't want to live anymore, if you know what I'm saying.
 I've had total enough of it.
 Never mind cocaine.
 I just didn't care.
 I don't want to live anymore.
 So cocaine is a little minor thing compared to not wanting to live anymore.
 I am seeing help, but they can't do nothing for me.
 What I've got is incurable.
 I don't want to live.
 All the money in the world, fame and glory, means nothing if you're not happy.
 I'm seeing psychiatrists.
 They say I've got a version of bipolar.
 I'm a manic depressive.
 I don't even want to wake up.
 I hope I die every day.
 And that's a bad thing to say when I've got three children and a lovely wife isn't it?
 But I don't want to live anymore.
 And if I could take me own life – and I wasn't a Christian – I'd take it in a second.
 I just hope someone kills me before I kill me self.
 I'll have to spend eternity in hell.
-I’ve been out drinking, Monday to Friday to Sunday, and taking cocaine.
+I've been out drinking, Monday to Friday to Sunday, and taking cocaine.
 I can't deal with it and the only thing that helps me is when I get drunk out of me mind."